 In other words, the option buyer gets a better selling price by exercising the option contract.

-When the option is exercised, you will have the obligation to buy the Apple shares at $155 per share even though the market price at that time is less than $155 per share.
+When the option is exercised, you will have the obligation to buy Apple shares at $155 per share even though the market price at that time is less than $155 per share.

 What Are The Hidden Risks Of Selling Options For Monthly Income?